keeks-mtl/petiole/README.md

     - User's password
 - All the data is then stored in a "users" collection on MongoDB database.
 - The passwords are hashed.
-- Once the register form is completed and the data is stored the user is redirected to their profile page and a flash message appears letting the users know their registration is succesful.
+- Once the register form is completed, the data is stored and the user is redirected to their profile page and a flash message appears letting the users know their registration was succesful.

 ### Log In